 Although Brecht's earliest plays (Baal, Drums In the Night, etc.) are not radically different from the kind of theatre he criticizes, he begins thinking about the idea of the epic theatre very early in his career, sometime before his exposure to Marx's writings.
 In a 1926 interview with Walter Benjamin,3 he already identifies "empathy" as the emotion the theatre must be rid of and discusses his epic theatre as the concept that will bring "reason" to dominance on the stage.
 He believes that in the theatre (and in other arts) it is the Aristotlean sense of "imitation" that is responsible for strong emotional (empathic) identification between characters and audiences.
-In this kind of theatre the audience is not a "number of individuals," but a "collective individual, a mob, which must and can be reached only through emotions."4
+In this kind of theatre the audience is not a "number of individuals," but a "collective individual, a mob, which must and can be reached only through emotions."

 Brecht's knowledge of the Poetics appears to be hearsay.
 Consequently, he is often unfair to Aristotle.
 He thinks Aristotle invented the three unities and seems to believe that Horace's Ars Poetica is very close to Aristotle's text.
-He blames Aristotle for allegedly recommending the stimulation of tears with tears and "conquering the reader's breast," which Horace gives as advice to would-be playwrights.5 He rightly calls "barbaric" certain recommendations of Cicero and Horace for the elicitation of tears in actors and audiences, but he wrongly associates the origin of such practices with Aristotle.
-Still, despite his questionable and overly generalized reading of Aristotle's theory.
-Brecht is accurate in his observation that the western theatre he most often witnessed, is heavily influenced by the ideals of Aristotle and Greek tragedy and it is a theatre of "imitation," "catharsis" and "universal" characters and truths.
-So the "dramatic theatre's" spectator when he says, "Just like me--It's only natural--It'll never change," speaks in this spirit of "universality;" when he says, "That is great art; it all seems the most obvious thing in the world," he expresses his appreciation of the perfect "imitation" of reality as he knows it; and when he exclaims, "I weep when they weep," he becomes a helpless victim of empathy (Einfuhlung) and "catharsis."6

-Brecht asserts that those among his contemporaries whom he sees as heirs to Aristotlean criticism "discredit learning by presenting it as not enjoyable."
-They want to put the "enjoyable" into a category entirely separate from "learning" and argue that "emotions, instincts, impulses are generally . . . deeper, more eternal . . . than ideas."7 But Brecht disagrees, saying that emotions are "not common to all humanity," not unalterable, instincts are not infallible and impulses are not uncontrollable.
+He blames Aristotle for allegedly recommending the stimulation of tears with tears and "conquering the reader's breast," which Horace gives as advice to would-be playwrights.
+He rightly calls "barbaric" certain recommendations of Cicero and Horace for the elicitation of tears in actors and audiences, but he wrongly associates the origin of such practices with Aristotle.
+Still, despite his questionable and overly generalized reading of Aristotle's theory, Brecht is accurate in his observation that the western theatre he most often witnessed, is heavily influenced by the ideals of Aristotle and Greek tragedy and it is a theatre of "imitation," "catharsis" and "universal" characters and truths.
+So the "dramatic theatre's" spectator when he says, "Just like me--It's only natural--It'll never change," speaks in this spirit of "universality;" when he says, "That is great art; it all seems the most obvious thing in the world," he expresses his appreciation of the perfect "imitation" of reality as he knows it; and when he exclaims, "I weep when they weep," he becomes a helpless victim of empathy (Einfuhlung) and "catharsis."6 enjoyable."
+They want to put the "enjoyable" into a category entirely separate from "learning" and argue that "emotions, instincts, impulses are generally . . . deeper, more eternal . . . than ideas."
+But Brecht disagrees, saying that emotions are "not common to all humanity," not unalterable, instincts are not infallible and impulses are not uncontrollable.
 Those who believe they are, make a sharp distinction between entertainment and instruction.
 They distrust reason and hold that only emotions are compatible with entertainment in the arts.
 Opposing this view diametrically to the last few years of his life, Brecht believes that reason and learning, not emotions, are truly compatible with entertainment in the theatre.